ev2900/Iceberg_Glue_register_table/README.md

 Once you update the Glue script **Save** and **Run** the job.

 After running the Glue job.
-The Glue Data Catalog will have a new table * * created in the * * database
+The Glue Data Catalog will have a new table *registersampledataicebergtable* created in the *icebergregister* database